Whole People

 They use an environmentally friendly process which has been certified globally that allows them to better recover the chemicals used in the preparation of the fabric.
 This reduces emissions and conserves resources.

-At the same time, they use trees harvested from sustainably managed plantations in Europe to create the fabric.
+At the same time, they use trees harvested from sustainably managed plantations in Europe to create the modal fabric properties.
 This means it’s easier to be certain that the trees are ethically sourced.

 Lenzing has no control over the ethics and sustainability of the companies involved in these processes.